rwbogl/radix-sort/notes.md

 # The Radix Sort

+Two disclaimers:

+1. This document uses a lot of \LaTeX, and doesn't look very nice on GitHub.
+Look at [the PDF version of it](./notes.pdf) to get the full effect, or compile it with `pandoc`.

-As a disclaimer, those that are actually interested in a complete and in-depth discussion about the radix sort should go read _The Art of Computer
+2. Those that are actually interested in a complete and in-depth discussion about the radix sort should go read _The Art of Computer Programming: Sorting and Searching_, section 5.2.5.
+Knuth gives a very nice treatment, although he does keep things lower-level than most.

-Programming: Sorting and Searching_, section 5.2.5.
-Knuth gives the radix sort a very nice treatment, although he does keep things lower-level than most.
-With that out of the way, _here be dragons._
+With these out of the way, _here be dragons._

 ## The Rub